Yuli Gurriel Player Props: Marlins vs. Rockies

-On Tuesday, Yuli Gurriel (.190 on-base percentage in past 10 games, 98 points below season-long percentage) and the Miami Marlins face the Colorado Rockies, whose starting pitcher will be Austin Gomber.
-First pitch is at 8:40 PM ET.
+Yuli Gurriel -- with a slugging percentage of .297 in his past 10 games, including zero homers) -- will be in action for the Miami Marlins against the Colorado Rockies, with Karl Kauffmann on the mound, on May 24 at 8:40 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Giants.
+In his most recent appearance, he strung together three hits (going 3-for-4) against the Rockies.

 Yuli Gurriel Game Info & Props vs. the Rockies